ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 * [Meeting the stars of the R-universe: R Community, Exchange and Learn](/blog/2022/11/23/r-universe-stars-1-en) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 This is the first post of our interview series __"Meeting the stars of the R-universe"__.
 We begin our journey in _Argentina_ with a team that uses R and develops R packages in the Argentinean State.

 * [Conociendo a las estrellas del universo R: comunidad R, intercambiar y aprender](/blog/2022/11/23/r-universe-stars-1-es) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 Esta es la primera entrega de nuestra serie de entrevistas __"Conociendo a las estrellas del universo R"__.
 Iniciamos nuestro recorrido en _Argentina_ y con un equipo que utiliza R y desarrolla paquetes de R en el estado Argentino.

-* [Our First Peer-Reviewed Statistical R Packages!](/blog/2022/11/30/first-peer-reviewed-stats-packages) by Noam Ross, and Mark Padgham.